Terms and conditions

 Location of Disclosure

-include, but are not limited to, Asia Pacific, Ukraine, and the United States of America.
-If there is a change of control in our business, sale or transfer or business assets, we reserve the right to transfer to the extent permissible at law our user databases, together with personal and non-personal information in these databases.
+Information we may collect from time to time may be stored and processed, and then transferred to parties outside of Australia.
+These may include, but are not limited to, Asia Pacific and Ukraine.
+If there is a change of control in our business, including a sale, transfer, or disposition of our business assets, we reserve the right to transfer, to the extent permissible under law, our user databases, along with the personal and non-personal information contained in these databases.
 The information may be disclosed to potential purchasers under an agreement to maintain confidentiality.
 We would seek only to disclose information in good faith and where required by any of the above circumstances.

 Security of personal information

 We are committed to ensuring that the information you provide to us is secure.
-To prevent unauthorised access or disclosure, we have established suitable physical, electronic, and managerial procedures to safeguard and secure information and protect it from misuse, interference, loss, and unauthorised access, modification, and disclosure.
+To prevent unauthorised access or disclosure, we have established suitable physical, electronic, and managerial procedures to safeguard and secure information, protecting it from misuse, interference, loss, and unauthorised access, modification, and disclosure.
 The transmission and exchange of information is carried out at your own risk.
 We cannot guarantee the security of any information you transmit or receive from us.
 Although we take measures to safeguard against unauthorised disclosures of information, we cannot assure you that the personal information we collect will not be disclosed in a manner inconsistent with this Policy.

 Payment gateways

-debit card transactions.
+We accept payments through third-party websites and accounting software.
+The gateways are supported both online and offline for credit and debit card transactions.
 Stripe and their respective third parties process online credit card and debit card transactions for merchants, providing a safe and secure way to collect recurring and one-off payments.
 All transactions are performed using the Stripe payment gateway and their third-party tools.
 We or any third-party tool cannot fully view your credit or debit card details.
-All transactions are encrypted and performed under a Security-Socket-Layer (SSL) certificate.
-Stripe is an authorised third party processor for all major Australian banks.
-For more information, visit Stripe
+All transactions are encrypted and performed under a Secure Sockets Layer (SSL) certificate.
+Stripe is an authorised third-party processor for all major Australian banks.
+For more information, visit Stripe and your financial institution’s website.

 Access to your Personal Information